armthethinker/personal-site/projects/elementary.md

 {% include media-img.html
    url="16-10-12-elementary-30.jpg"
-   caption="**Start with sketches** Each prototype started with individual sketches, followed by a critique, and synthesis into a prototype storyboard."
+   caption="**Start with sketches.** Each prototype started with individual sketches, followed by a critique, and synthesis into a prototype storyboard."
 %}

 {% include media-img-xl.html
    url="sprint-prototypes.jpg"
-   caption="**Sprint prototypes** These four, independent prototypes came out of our sprints and were each focused on one part of our vision.
-Our final product had pieces of each of these.
-For example, Telescope looked at how to help users understand and plan their long-term future – which grew into the simulator section."
+   caption="**Sprint prototypes.** These four, independent prototypes came out of our sprints and were each focused on one part of our vision.
+Our final product had pieces of each of these."
 %}

+{% include p-section.html
+   content="
+Each of our sprints set out to explore one piece of our vision.

+- **Pocket**: How do users respond to focused savings buckets?
+- **Footprint**: In what ways do users find categorized transactions meaningful?
+- **Telescope**: Are users interested in simulating their long-term future?
+- **Echo**: Do users get value from seeing their spending patterns and forecasted transactions?

+(We also kept the Echo prototype's name when bringing our feature set together into a single app.)
+"
+%}

 {% include media-img.html
    url="category-summary.png"
-   caption="Microsprints We spent a couple days iterating over specific sections of the app (e.g. onboarding, adding notes to transactions, creating a coherent information architecture, category structure).
-Left: Joel's early work on categories." style="lg" url2="screen-shot-2017-01-08-at-8.45.33-am.png" caption2="My suggestion for information architecture (which you can interact with)."
+   caption="**Microsprints.** We spent a couple days iterating over specific sections of the app (e.g. onboarding, adding notes to transactions, creating a coherent information architecture, category structure).
+Here: Joel's early work on categories." style="lg" url2="screen-shot-2017-01-08-at-8.45.33-am.png" caption2="One of my information architecture explorations during a microsprint."
 %}

 {% include p-section.html
-   content="**Framer experiments** In addition to our primary work, I also made small experimental interactions in Framer."
+   content="**Framer experiments.** In addition to our primary work, I also made experimental interactions in Framer."
 %}

 {% include media-img.html